ashwin153/caustic/README.md

 ["Some Principles of Good Language Design"][10], CJ Date, one of the fathers of relational databases, outlined a number of inherent flaws in the SQL language including its lack of a canonical implementation and its ambiguous syntax.
-While these storage systems provide the necessary transactional guarantees that are required to build safe distributed systems, their lack of a robust interface makes it impossible to design nontrivial applications.
+While these storage systems provide the necessary transactional guarantees that are required to build correct distributed systems, their lack of a robust interface makes it impossible to design nontrivial applications.

 Caustic is a powerful and performant programming language for expressing and executing transactions against *any* transactional key-value store.
 Caustic couples the robust functionality of a modern